DomZem/nextjs-panel-admin/README.md

 - [x] Test: add basic tests for AutoForm in jest
 - [x] Fix: on mobile view filters takes a lot of space.
 We should hide them some where
 - [x] Feat: replace date-fns by dayjs in date time picker
-- [ ] Feat: add some tests for auto table
+- [x] Test: add some tests for auto table

 ## Example documentation

 1. How to use combobox as custom input
 2. Example structure of folders
 3. How can I add custom column when my data row has nested data ?
 4. How to add custom validation to some field ?

 ## Common Errors

 1. What to do if my field type for combobox is not string?